Underdisc/underdisc.github.io/src/blog/10_refactoring_an_old_ecs/index.md

 }
 ```

 The use of nearly everything here is the same as the old implementation except for the `mMemberIdToIndexMap` sparse set.
-Its use is thus; the sparse array is indexed by member IDs.
+Its use is thus; The sparse array is indexed by member IDs.
 A sparse element contains the index of the component owned by the member represented by that sparse element.
 The elements of the `mData` array, which contain component data, are 1 to 1 with the dense array of the sparse set.
 When two elements of the dense array undergo one of the aforementioned swaps, the `mData` array elements undergo the same swap.
 This guarantees that the elements from the start of the component data array have no gaps and that the memory is always reused when components are removed.
 With only that little trick, the perpetually growing memory overhead of the original implementation is eliminated.

 ## Performance Comparisons